abhinavNehra/tree-multi-search/README.md

 text which you want to search

 #### keyNames
-Array of keys in which you want to search
+Array of keys in which you want to search. dont forget to add the keys in double quotes `"name"`

 #### nodekeys
-Array of keys which hold the children node
+Array of keys which hold the children node. dont forget to add the keys in double quotes
+`"name"`

 #### caseSensitive
 true or false